uhatikus/MS/README.md

 Welcome to the MS repository!

 This repository contains project developed as part of my master's thesis.
-Each project resides in its own subdirectory with a dedicated README file for detailed information.

 ## Fishing Boats Prediction